 Now is the time to close the gap between where you are and where you want to be.

-The User Experience Training Track Is A Private Group Of Practicing UX Researchers and PhDs Like You
+The User Experience Career Library Is A Private Group Of Practicing UX Researchers and PhDs Like You

 Our exclusive group is private and provides a number of UX mentors, ensuring we can provide personalized guidance.

-The training is hyper-focused and the private group support prepares you for the unknowns of interviewing for a UX researcher position.
+The mentoring is hyper-focused and the private group support prepares you for the unknowns of interviewing for a UX researcher position.

 In the private group, top UX Researchers currently working in industry are committed to providing a high level of service within this intimate community.

 This means you’ll enjoy a high ratio of mentors to members.

-You’ll appreciate how the UX Training Track is designed to provide personalized guidance and swift feedback.
+You’ll appreciate how the UX Career Library is designed to provide personalized guidance and swift feedback.